Former Union Minister and RLD chief Ajit Singh dies due to Covid-19

-Former Union Minister and RLD chief Ajit Singh passed away on Thursday due to Covid-19.
-He was the son of late former Prime Minister Chaudhary Charan Singh.
+Former Union minister and Rashtriya Lok Dal (RLD) leader Ajit Singh passed away at a Gurgaon hospital on Thursday morning battling Covid-19, his family said.
+He was 82.

-Confirming the news of Ajit Singh's demise, his son Jayant Singh Chaudhary asked people to pay their respects to him from home as the nation "confronts the horrific pandemic."
+Singh, the son of former prime minister Chaudhary Charan Singh, was diagnosed positive for Covid-19 on April 20, the family said in a statement.

+"Chaudhary Ajit Singh ji was diagnosed as Covid-19 on the 20th April.
+He battled his condition till the very end and breathed his last today morning, the 6th of May, 2021," his son Jayant Chowdhury tweeted.
+"Throughout his life journey, Chaudhary Sahib was loved and respected by many.
+He, in turn, cherished this bond with all of you and gave his best consideration and efforts for your welfare," he added.

 चौधरी साहब नहीं रहे!